 Oh, yeah?
 Our duly elected representatives just drop bombs like this without considering any impact beyond the end of their noses, or at least past the November ballot box.
 The last time these dweebs changed the timing, computers did not completely dominate our lives.
 Superdweeb Jimmy Carter had imposed his “moral equivalent of war” sanctions on energy usage, part of his plan being a temporary measure that gave us Daylight Savings Time for the whole year.
 As of 1987, the Democrat Congress decided to make a three-week advance in Daylight Savings Time permanent.
 At least that’s how I remember it.
 This, of course, put us out of sync with the rest of the civilized world, but what else is new?
 Now, via the Energy Policy Act of 2005, Congress is back again dicking with the unknown, but this time computers are a lot smarter and they are not just the tools of dreaded cor-por-a-tions — they pervade just about all aspects of private citizens’ lives.
 Computerized clocks exist in everything from our cameras to our appliances — and, of course, our indispensable computers, cell phones, and PDAs.
 And alas, they were all programmed before the enactment and implementation of this latest legislation to screw around with our time!

-So, yesterday, after manually setting about 800 clocks — my wristwatch, my irrigation system, my stove, my microwave, my two cars, my coffee maker, my three programmable thermostats, my two digital cameras, my postage meter, my fax machine, and, of course, my traditional , analog clocks, I next looked at my cell phone.
+So, yesterday, after manually setting about 800 clocks — my wristwatch, my irrigation system, my stove, my microwave, my two cars, my coffee maker (which is not as good as New York City coffee machine), my three programmable thermostats, my two digital cameras, my postage meter, my fax machine, and, of course, my traditional , analog clocks, I next looked at my cell phone.
 It had the wrong time.
 Hey, I thought that cell phone networks automatically supplied the time.
 So, I turned the damn thing off and back on again, and magically, the correct time appeared.
 Then, I began to tackle the chore of ensuring that my four computers were all in sync.

 Without boring you with details of my network — I’m a geek with a couple of back-end servers and some other crap, which I say is necessary for business in order to rationalize my geekological recreation — I’ll say that the Macintoshes functioned flawlessly, but the Windows systems were so screwed up that by 1 PM I had no idea what the hell time it was.
 My Windows 2000 Server is the time standard for my network, and it synchronizes with an Internet time standard.
 It must have waited for a while to change its time.
 Meanwhile, my XP laptop, which gets its time from the server, was an hour off.
 So, I changed it.
 At some time later, the server must have changed it back, or forward, or sideways — I don’t know what!
 While all this was going on, I was applying a Microsoft fix to Outlook, to change all the times for my appointments to conform to the new time scheme.
 They’re stored internally in Universal Time (the politically correct, sanitized euphemism for what was formerly known as Greenwich Mean Time, lest we give the lily-white Brits too much credit for something used by the Third World, too), to which a bias is applied to the user’s time zone.
 I viewed the results.
 Now, people’s birthdays were starting at 11 PM the night before their real birthday and ending at 11 PM on the proper night.
 So, I changed them back manually.
 At some later point, presumably when I wasn’t looking, the time on the laptop changed again, which required that I change all those appointments and birthdays manually — again!